Physical unclonable function: Concept

 Unclonability means that each PUF device has a unique and unpredictable way of mapping challenges to responses, even if it was manufactured with the same process as a similar device, and it is infeasible to construct a PUF with the same challenge-response behavior as another given PUF because exact control over the manufacturing process is infeasible.
 Mathematical unclonability means that it should be very hard to compute an unknown response given the other CRPs or some of the properties of the random components from a PUF.
 This is because a response is created by a complex interaction of the challenge with many or all of the random components.
 In other words, given the design of the PUF system, without knowing all of the physical properties of the random components, the CRPs are highly unpredictable.
 The combination of physical and mathematical unclonability renders a PUF truly unclonable.

 Note that a PUF is "unclonable" using the same physical implementation, but once a PUF key is extracted, there's generally no problem with cloning the key – the output of the PUF – using other means.
-For "strong PUFs", defined later, in some cases one can train a neural network on observed challenge-response pairs and use it to predict unobserved responses - however this can have a limited effect depending on the strength and unpredictability of the PUF.
+For extensive PUFs, defined later, in some cases one can train a neural network on observed challenge-response pairs and use it to predict unobserved responses - however this can have a limited effect depending on the strength and unpredictability of the PUF.

 Because of these properties, PUFs can be used as a unique and untamperable device identifier.
 PUFs can also be used for secure key generation and storage and for a source of randomness.